Jack the Ripper: The Women

 In May 1869, she married a coachman, John Chapman and together they had three children, one died young, another was disabled, and the third left home whilst still an adolescent.
 The death of their youngest child, a daughter, had affected them both badly and their relationship was never the same after the tragedy.

 In early 1884, they separated and two years later Annie moved to Whitechapel where she lived with a man.
 Little is known of him except that he appeared to have no gainful employment other than occasionally making wire sieves.
-But as Annie was in receipt of a 10 shilling a week allowance from her husband she was considered to be relatively well-off; her allowance ceased however when John Chapman died of alcohol poisoning on Christmas Day, 1886.
-Upon learning of this the man she had been living with left her.
+But as Annie was in receipt of a 10 shilling a week allowance from her husband, she was relatively well-off; her allowance ceased however when John Chapman died of alcohol poisoning on Christmas Day, 1886.
+Upon learning of this the man, she had been living with abandoned her.

 Annie, who had a reputation for being argumentative and difficult had always been a sensitive and emotional woman greatly affected by loss and even though she and her husband were separated they had remained friends and his death hit her hard.
 Indeed, a friend of Annie’s was later to remark that she appeared to give up on life at that point.